THE KANE CHRONICLES, Book 2: THE THRONE OF FIRE

 Rick Riordan's Worldwide Bestseller adapted to Graphic Novel Available October 2015

-The Throne of Fire follows teen magicians Carter and Sadie Kane as they quest to stop an ancient evil, the Serpent Apophis, from rising to the mortal world and swallowing the sun.
+In this exciting second installment of the three-book series, teen magicians Carter and Sadie Kane embark on a worldwide search for the Book of Ra to prevent an ancient evil, the Serpent Apophis, from rising to the mortal world and swallowing the sun.
 Their cause is assisted by the Gods of Egypt and a host of trainee Initiates in an action-packed tale steeped in myth, monsters, and magic.

 THE KANE CHRONICLES, Book 1: THE RED PYRAMID

 Rick Riordan's Worldwide Bestseller adapted to NY Times Best-Selling Graphic Novel

 The Red Pyramid Graphic Novel was fully adapted, illustrated, and colored by yours truly from the novel by Rick Riordan and is in stores wherever books are sold (particularly the big chains.)
 Two weeks on the New York Best-Sellers list!
 Thanks!
 Original Art now for sale at my store!

 The Kane Chronicles is a series of young adult chapter books by Rick Riordan that follows brother-sister duo Carter and Sadie Kane as they discover ancestral ties to Ancient Egypt.
 Action, magic, even a bit of romance abound in this globe-hopping tale that introduces the Egyptian pantheon to a contemporary setting.

 It was a true pleasure adapting the story to the comic book page: researching the history and locations, creating looks for the characters, acting out the scenes in my mirror and then on paper.
 Every page was drawn in pencil on 5 mil mylar with 4-6h pencils before being scanned and colored digitally.
 I hope to add a bit more on process later, but until then, Rick Riordan has a good process post on his blog.